joeavanzato/LogBoost/README.md

 * via file in current working directory named 'mm_api.txt'

 The tool will automatically download and extract the latest version of each database if they are not found in the current working directory.

-Additionally, if databases are stored elsewhere on disk, a path to the directory may be provided via the 'dbdir' argument.

 ### Commandline Arguments
 ```